Spain won't help Sacyr financially in Panama canal row

 The company made 55 percent of its revenue outside Spain in the first nine months of 2013, and Panama contributed 25 percent of its 1.3 billion euros ($1.78 billion) in international sales, according to its 2013 nine-month earnings statement.

-Manuel Coronel Kautz, the head of the Nicaragua Canal authority, told Reuters on Monday Panama's impasse would not affect its own project timetable.

-"What's going on in Panama is totally off our radar," he said.
-"The decisions to construct the Nicaragua canal were based on the perspective of serving the vessels that can't pass through the Panama canal."

-(Additional reporting by David Adams in Miami, Fiona Ortiz in Madrid and Gabriel Stagardter in Mexico City; Writing by Dave Graham; Editing by Simon Gardner and Nick Zieminski)
+(Additional reporting by David Adams in Miami; Writing by Dave Graham; Editing by Simon Gardner, Eric Walsh and Lisa Von Ahn)